Date: July 8-9, 2026

 The 2026 NCCCLA conference will be held in person at Surry Community College, Dobson, NC, Oct.
 21-23, 2026.
-NCCCLA members have until December 15, 2025, to submit conference theme ideas.
-Look for the November Reminders email sent via MemberPlanet on Tuesday, Nov.
-4, for more details.
+This year’s conference theme is From Information to Innovation: Libraries Supporting a Future-Ready Workforce.

 Check your email for an invitation to our virtual NCCCLA Fall Social, happening tomorrow, Nov.
 13, at 2 p.m.
 Remember to invite a new staff member or colleague from another CC library!
 Can’t find the invite email?
 Contact asdavis688@my.pittcc.edu or nsvandiford36@lenoircc.edu.